sebastibe/dotemacs/README.md

 ## What's in there?

-The developing environment is optimized for Python, Javascript, HTML, CSS.
+The programming environment is optimized for Python, Javascript, CoffeScript, HTML, CSS.

 ## Keybindings